- Submissions must be in English.

 - For video essays, please submit a link to the video online (provide a password, if required).

-Authors will not receive any copies of the journal, as all available materials are electronic.
+The authors will not receive any copies of the journal, as all available materials are electronic.

 MAST has a policy of zero tolerance for plagiarism and sustains a publication ethics that is based on an honest citation of sources as well as original research.
 Please follow the rules regarding plagiarism that are recommended by the MLA guidelines.
 Identification of plagiarism will automatically lead to the rejection of the manuscript and to the permanent banning of the author from future publication in the journal, as well as to institutional exposure.

 Incomplete submissions or those received after the deadline may not be considered.
 Submissions outside the scope of the journal or specific themes of issues will not be accepted.